jamespfennell/hoard/README.md

-# Real Time Aggregator
+# Realtime Aggregator

 ## Introduction
-Hundreds of transit authorities worldwide freely distribute real time information about their trains, buses and other services using a variety of formats, principally the General Transit Feed Specification (GTFS) format.
+Hundreds of transit authorities worldwide freely distribute realtime information about their trains, buses and other services using a variety of formats, principally the General Transit Feed Specification (GTFS) format.
-This real time data is primarily designed to help their customers plan their journeys in the moment.
-However, when aggregated this data also offers the possibility of answering questions about the transit service; for example, which train lines are the most reliable, or at which times of the day are delays most likely to occur.
-There is also the possibility of using the data to predict when a serious delay is about to occur (often customers are informed of serious delays with a nontrivial latency) or using the data to improve the predictions themselves.
+This real time data is primarily designed to help their customers plan their journeys in the moment, however when aggregated over a period of time it becomes an extensive data set that
+	can be used to answer relevant questions.
+Such historical data could be used to evaluate past performance ('what percentage of trains arrived on time at Central Station between 5pm and 7pm?') or improve the transit predictions themselves (presumably using techniques from data science).

-This software was developed in order to aggregate real time data in a reliable and space efficient way.
+This software was developed in order to aggregate such realtime data.
+The software was designed with the following principles in mind:
+* Be reliable: the aggregating software cutting out for 8 hours overnight is unacceptable as it would lead to a patchy data set.
+The software is designed to be robust and to be deployed with redunancy.
+* Be space efficient: the flip side of redundancy is that significantly more data is downloaded than needed.
+	If the New York City subway realtime data is downloaded every 5 seconds, 2 gigabytes of data is generated each day.
+	The software removes duplicate data, compresses data by the hour, and offers the facility of transferring data from the local (expensive) server to remove (cheap) bucket storage.
+* Be flexible: transit authorities don't just use GTFS: the New York City subway, for example, also distributes data in an ad hoc XML format.
+	The software can handle any kind of file-based realtime feed.

 ## Getting Started

 ### Prerequisites

+The software is written in Python 3.

+It requires a number of additional

+boto3

+google.transit

 ### Installing

 ### Deploying

+CRON:

+crontab schedules.cron

 ## How the software works